bernie-skipole/indipydriver/docs/source/usage/example1.rst

                     # too cold
                     self.heater = "On"

-    # An instance of the above class will be set as a keyword argument of
-    # the driver, and will be available in an attribute dictionary
+                # transmit the temperature and timestamp back to the client
+                timestamp = datetime.now(tz=timezone.utc)
+                senddata = (timestamp, self.temperature)
+                try:
+                    self.txque.put_nowait(senddata)
+                except asyncio.QueueFull:
+                    # if the queue is full, perhaps due to
+                    # communications problems, simply drop the
+                    # record, but keep operating the thermostat
+                    pass

     class ThermoDriver(IPyDriver):

-        """IPyDriver is subclassed here, with two methods created to handle incoming events and to control and monitor the instrument hardware"""
+        """IPyDriver is subclassed here, with two methods created to handle incoming events and to transmit the temperature to the client"""

         async def clientevent(self, event):
             """On receiving data, this is called, and should handle any necessary actions